Protocol and Practice of Persons Appearing in the Court of Judge Susanna C. Pineda

 Motion Practice

-• When you file a pleading electronically, please call my Judicial Assistant to confirm the filing.
+• When you file a pleading electronically, please email copy to division e-mail CVJ12@JBAZMC.maricopa.gov.
 This effort provides my Division with notice of the filing, which might otherwise take days to reach the Office, given internal processing delays.
 Alternatively, if you e-file a document within twenty-four (24) hours of a proceeding, please deliver a courtesy copy to the courtroom.
 Chances are the Court is not aware of your filing, therefore has not reviewed the material.

 • If e-filing anything under seal, or information requiring in-camera inspection, a copy should be delivered to my Division or it may not be accessible.

-• When filing a notice of filing letters at the time of sentencing.
+• (Criminal Cases Only) When filing a notice of filing letters at the time of sentencing.
 It is common for my Division to receive the notice, but not the attached letters.
 Alternatively, if you e-file a notice of filing letters close to sentencing, please deliver a courtesy copy to the courtroom.

 Other Pre-trial Practice Guidelines or Comments